-44. Record keeping by agencies is an integral part of all safeguarding processes.
-It is important that a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a
+- 44. Record keeping by agencies is an integral part of all safeguarding processes.
+It is important that a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken and decisions reached, is retained, usually on the personnel file ('Confide' electronic system).
+However, organisations must have regard to sector guidance when keeping records about allegations. - 45.
+Records should be kept and maintained at every stage of the process thus ensuring decisions are made on full, accurate and up to-date information and the rationale for those decisions can be traced, scrutinised and justified where necessary.
+Records should be secured in a confidential manner on 'Confide' electronic system. - 46.
+Clear and comprehensive records will: - I. enable accurate information to be given in response to any future request for an employment reference (employers must have regard to sector guidance and Human Resources (HR) advice in this regard); - II. provide clarification in cases where a future Disclosure and Barring Service (DBS) disclosure reveals information from the police that an allegation was made but did not result in a prosecution or conviction; - III. prevent unnecessary re-investigation if an allegation resurfaces after a period of time; and

-- 45. Records should be kept and maintained at every stage of the process thus ensuring decisions are made on full, accurate and up to-date information and the rationale for those decisions can be traced, scrutinised and justified where necessary.
-Records should be secured in a confidential manner. - 46.
-Clear and comprehensive records will: - I. enable accurate information to be given in response to any future request for an employment reference (employers must have regard to sector guidance and Human Resources (HR) advice in this regard); - II. provide clarification in cases where a future Disclosure and Barring Service (DBS) disclosure reveals information from the police that an allegation was made but did not result in a prosecution or conviction; - III. prevent unnecessary re-investigation if an allegation resurfaces after a period of time; and - IV. be an essential part of any necessary referral to the Disclosure and Barring Service (DBS) or other regulatory bodies. - 47.
+- IV. be an essential part of any necessary referral to the Disclosure and Barring Service (DBS) or other regulatory bodies. - 47.
 Irrespective of sector requirements, the Local Authority Designated Officer (LADO) will retain a record to show how the allegation had been investigated, and the rationale for the recorded outcome.
 Accurate record keeping and retention allows for patterns of behaviour which may pose a risk to children to be identified.
 Local Authority Designated Officer (LADO) information is currently retained on a secure database within Staffordshire County Council.
 This has limited access permissions.
 The retention of these records has regard to the statutory guidance and the Staffordshire County Council (SCC) record retention schedules. - 48.
-Staffordshire Local Authority Designated Officer (LADO) service is additionally required to provide periodic data returns to the SSSCB and to the Department for Education. - 49.
+Staffordshire Local Authority Designated Officer (LADO) service is additionally required to provide periodic data returns to the SSCP and to the Department for Education. - 49.
 Requests from the subject of concern for the minutes of a position of trust or strategy meeting must be referred to the chairperson of the strategy and/or position of trust meeting.
 Certain redaction may be required in order to protect children or other vulnerable parties.
 Advice will be taken from the Information Governance department when appropriate. - 50.
 Requests from employing organisations to share the minutes of strategy and / or position of trust meetings within formal disciplinary or review procedures must be referred to the chairperson of the relevant meetings for discussion and agreement about what may be shared in this forum.